Seminar/Conference

 Teorirommet

 What is the value of artistic research and practice in times of human and cultural genocide?
-KHiO art academy invites Sarah A. Rifky, PhD, researcher and author based in Cairo and the Gaza-based collective Dahaleez to exchange about their research practices and the impact of the Beirut project (initiated in the aftermath of the Egyptian uprising), co-founded by Sara Rifky, on the contemporary art landscape of the region.
+The Academy of Fine Art at KHiO invites Sarah A. Rifky, PhD, researcher and author based in Cairo, and the Gaza-based collective Dahaleez to exchange about their research practices and the impact of the Beirut project (initiated in the aftermath of the Egyptian uprising), co-founded by Sara Rifky, on the contemporary art landscape of the region.

 Sarah A. Rifky, PhD, is a curator, writer, and art historian whose work explores the afterlives of modernism, cultural infrastructures, and critical historiography across the global majority.
 She has held curatorial, founding, and leadership roles in Egypt, the United States, and internationally including with Townhouse, documenta 13, and Beirut (the art space she co-founded).
 She engages art as a site of political inquiry, pedagogical exchange, and critical play.